 While the definition of the term mansion is not strictly based on size, a good rule of thumb is that their floors cover at least 5,000-9000 square footage.

 The word “mansion” originates from the Latin word ‘mansion,’ which means ‘to dwell.’
 While its features have changed over time, one can still paint a picture of what a mansion looks like when the word is uttered.

-By definition, mansions are large, luxurious residential properties characterized by classy designs, high-quality materials, magnificent landscaping, extensive staircases, and many other remarkable amenities.
+By definition, mansions are large, luxurious residential properties characterized by classy designs, high-quality materials, magnificent landscaping with acres of land, extensive staircases, and many other remarkable amenities.

 Where are Mansions Normally Built?

 Most mansions are normally built in metropolitan areas with lucrative housing markets.
 In a 2019 study carried out by SmartAsset, the financial technology company found that Utah currently has the highest number of mansions in the U.S.

 Utah is home to three big cities, with 5 in 1,000 houses being luxurious mansions located in Provo-Orem, Ogden-Clearfield, and Salt Lake City.
 According to the study a mansion has at least five rooms and fifteen bedrooms

 The state’s housing market is also very hot and profitable due to high population growth and increased levels of employment, which intensifies the housing demand.
 Local real estate agents are more concerned with insufficient single-family homes to meet the growing housing demand.

 A mansion is a significantly larger and more elegant property than the usual house.
 While all mansions are houses, not all houses makes a mansion.